BernardZhao/docs/staff/scripts/approve.md

 ### Post approval

-Explain to the requesters that they will need to apply for [[virtual hosting|doc services/vhost]] after they have set up their site if they wish to do so.
+Explain to the requesters that they will need to apply for [virtual hosting](/docs/services/vhost) after they have set up their site if they wish to do so.
 Point them to relevant wiki articles.